the Learning Support Department

 - Young People’s Service

-The SENDCO works closely with Pastoral Managers and external agencies to support a coordinated approach for families requiring multi-
+The SENDCo works closely with Pastoral Leaders and external agencies to support a coordinated approach for families requiring multi-agency support.